cjxgm/naughtybot/naughtybot.1.md

 setup: Edit or create naughtybot-secret.json.
 mail-check: Check new mails, format properly, and put into send queue.
 mail-mark-all-as-read: On your first run, mark all existing mails as read.
 Otherwise, all your old mails will be send.
-auto-flush: Start a systemd transient user unit to monitor changes to the queue.
-Flushing will happen automatically when the queue is modified.
+auto-flush: Start a systemd transient user unit to flush message queue every 4 seconds.
 auto-check: Start a systemd transient user unit to check mail every 10 seconds.

 ## FILES